Rgopi143/vegetables-selling-platform/README.md

 ## 🌐 Live Demo

-The application is deployed and available at: **[Your Render URL will appear here after deployment]**
+The application is deployed and available at: **[https://vegetables-selling-platform.onrender.com]**

 ## 🤝 Contributing